auriuki/jenkins-docker/README.md

 I spent too much time on solving integration between windows, wsl and docker, configuration, etc. so I decided to move Jenkins to linux using Dockers.

 #### Solution
-The best solution turned out to be use Docker image with Jenkins with Docker inside.
+The best solution turned out to be use Docker image with Jenkins with Docker inside as it is suggested in official Jenkins documentation, so don't event try run Jenkins on Wondows without doceker!
+Well you can use it without docker only for simple tasks.

-Therefore, as the solution I have created simple Dockerfile (source [jenkins-withdocker](https://github.com/getintodevops/jenkins-withdocker/blob/master/Dockerfile)) and README about how to setup a docker with jenkins (with docker inside) locally on Windows.
+Therefore, as the solution I this README to guide you how to setup easily working Jenkins on Windows.

 # Installation
 ## Docker on Windows